-w York, U.S., with the world's leading track record in the assets.
-Through this partnership, we aim to accumulate knowledge provide solutions by leveraging advanced know-how and with Energy Capital Partners (ECP) (January 2023)
+Asset manager based in New York, U.S., with the world's leading track record in the management of alternative assets.
+Through this partnership, we aim to accumulate knowledge and strengthen our ability to provide solutions by leveraging advanced know-how and networks.

+Case (2): Business alliance with Energy Capital Partners (ECP) (January 2023)